 There is a critical need for a Cyberinfrastructure (CI) workforce with expertise in AI and the supporting CI technologies.
-This project will pilot a two-part AI bootcamp for CI professionals.
+This project is piloting a two-part AI bootcamp for CI professionals.

 Are researchers from new and interesting disciplines approaching you about their data analysis projects?
 Do you struggle to provide guidance to AI users?
 Are you pulling your hair out trying to make sense of the complex software stacks required to support Machine Learning/Deep Learning (ML/DL)?
 Are your users asking for more GPUs, more memory and more storage to support their DL training?
 Are you interested in expanding the amount of ML/DL work that is done on your systems?

-If you answered yes to some of these questions, consider joining our pilot AI Bootcamp for Cyberinfrastructure Professionals (CIP).
-You will gain expertise in AI and the supporting technologies while helping us shape a training program for the CIP community.
-We’ve used the facings from the CaRCC RCD Professionalization effort to customize curricula for different CIP roles.
-Our inaugural bootcamp will provide a common foundation for professionals with roles in any of the facings.
-The AI bootcamp is being offered virtually, 2-4pm eastern Tuesdays and Wednesdays from March 22 to April 27.
+If you answered yes to some of these questions, consider joining our AI Bootcamp for Cyberinfrastructure Professionals (CIP).
+You will gain expertise in AI and the supporting technologies while helping us shape a training program for the community of professionals supporting research computing and data analysis.
+The AI bootcamp will provide a common foundation in AI methods and technology for professionals in a wide range of roles supporting the research computing and data needs for an organization.
+The bootcamp is being offered virtually, meeting for two 2-hour sessions each week, 8 sessions in February and March with optional python refresher sessions before the start of the bootcamp.
 AI topics will be taught by experts from the Computer Science and Engineering Department at The Ohio State University.
 See our list of instructors and topics bellow.

-Challenges in Exploiting HPC Technologies for DL, ML, and Data Science
+- Challenges in Exploiting HPC systems for DL, ML, and Data Science

-All sessions will be recorded.
-The instruction will involve a mix of lecture, discussion, and hands on activities.
+Bootcamp sessions will involve a mix of lecture, discussion, and hands on activities and will be recorded.
 Computing resources will be provided by Ohio Supercomputer Center.
-We are very interested in participation and feedback from professionals from a range of institutions with varying technical backgrounds and from communities that are both well represented and underrepresented in the CI workforce to help us to develop a program that is relevant, welcoming, and accessible to everyone in our community.
+We are very interested in participation from professionals from a range of institutions with varying technical backgrounds and from communities that are both well represented and underrepresented in the CI workforce to help us to develop a program that is relevant, welcoming, and accessible to everyone in our community.
 There is no cost for the bootcamp.
-Fill out the following survey by Feb 28th to sign up: AI Bootcamp for CI Professionals - Spring 22
+Fill out the following survey by Jan 31 to sign up: AI Bootcamp for CI Professionals - Spring 23 It should take 5-10 minutes (have your calendar handy, we ask about your availability for bootcamp sessions.)
+We hope to be able to accept all interested participants but may have to limit participation.
+Don’t wait to sign up!

-Check back on our plans for a follow on bootcamp in fall 2022 specifically for Software and Data facing CI professionals.
-This project is supported in part by NSF award OAC-2118250.
+Visit this page again to check back on our plans for a follow on bootcamp in Summer 2023 specifically for Software and Data facing CI professionals.

 Contact us if you have any questions: